andarazoroflove/geocoin/README.md

 GeoCoin has its own Block Explorer at: https://andarazoroflove.org/explorer/geocoin

 GeoCoin is Free and Open Source and should not be considered "currency."
-GeoCoin is designed to be easy to create with a CPU using a built in "mining" function.
+To that end, 2.5% (25million) of all GeoCoins are pre-cached and held by the developer for use with GeoCoin faucets, giveaways, and other such things.

 For more information: http://andarazoroflove.org/geocoin